 DIY Christmas Gifts, Decorations, and Displays

-The holidays are a time for snowflakes, celebrations, and more.
-You probably have many items that you reuse year after year, but there’s always room for another holiday decoration or a refresh if some of your items are outdated or have seen better days.
+There’s always room for another decoration or one more gift!
 So, if you’re looking for some holiday inspiration, you’ve come to the right place.
 Here are five of our favorite DIY Christmas gifts, decorations, and displays to bring the holidays into your home.

-Here’s another holiday decoration that will be featured on my front porch this year.
+Wooden signs are a simple holiday decoration that can be featured on your front porch this year.
 The best part?
-You can use BOTH sides of the wood, and have decorations for back-to-back holidays, so you don’t have to pack and unpack each season.
+You can use BOTH sides of the wood, and have decorations for back-to-back holidays—that way you don’t have to pack and unpack each season.
 Use any colors or words you like, and enjoy!

 It happens more often than I’d like to admit, but when headed to a holiday party or get-together, I often realize I don’t have anything for the host/hostess.
 Make a few of these hot cocoa kits at the beginning of the season and avoid that last minute panic this year.
-You can use individual canisters like they’ve done here, or use one jar and stack the items on top of each other.
+You can use individual bags or canisters to contain all the ingredients necessary for a cup or two of hot chocolate, like they’ve done at HoosierHomemade.com, or use a mason jar and stack the items on top of each other.
 You can do this with ingredients for cookies, too.

 Everyone wants their gifts to look like Martha Stewart herself put them together, but she’s not always available.
 Rather than trying to glam every gift with wrapping paper, tinsel, and tags this year, try sprucing the package with something more simple.
 Taking some string, and an ornament or sprig from the tree can look just as fancy.
 Avoid tags altogether, and write directly on the paper.